LevyHsu/spaggiari/README.md

  - @version   | Information about the scanner.

 Todo:
-- Fix up the @scan and @stop commands.
+- Fix up the @stop command.
+- Create a more accurate spooky list.
-- Add bad ip range blocklist.
+- Add telnet/ftp scanning support.